-Part 1.
-Recommended Encoding Settings for 4K Video Uploading to YouTube
+Recommended Settings for YouTube 4K Video Uploading

 To ensure smooth uploading and processing of your elaborate 4K video and to present your audience with the best possible result, you have to follow the settings recommended by YouTube.

 Be forewarned, there's an alphabet soup of acronyms and phraseology ahead.
 If you are not a video geek, tweaking these parameters can really be painful for you.
-VideoProc has prepared in its output profile a ready-made preset best optimized for uploading to YouTube, so you can save all the toiling on tackling with these intricate settings.

 OK, below are YouTube's official recommended upload encoding settings for your 4K videos: